qzc438/ontology-llm/README.md

 ## Repository Structure:

 ### 1. Data:
-- `data/`: data from three OAEI tracks.
+- `data/`: data from OAEI tracks.
+- `find_data_vocabulary.py`: summarise the vocabulary used in OAEI tracks.
+- `find_reference_only.py`: find the reference alignment only.
+- `fix_inconsistent_reference.py`: fix the URI issue of OAEI tracks.

 ### 2. Experiments:
 - `alignment/`: alignment results.